 Limited margin eligibility requirements

 To be approved for limited margin at Fidelity, the investment objective on your IRA must be "Most Aggressive."
 You must also maintain minimum equity of $25,000 or more within your account.
 Some brokerage firms, including Fidelity, have additional requirements.
 For example, at Fidelity you cannot select an FDIC-insured vehicle as your core account option within your account.
 Other restrictions may apply, so be sure to check the eligibility requirements on your broker dealer’s website.

-Once your IRA is approved for limited margin, your positions will be transferred to margin and future trades will default to the margin account type, rather than your cash account type.
+Once your IRA is approved for limited margin, you will need to contact a representative to transfer your positions to margin and future trades will default to the margin account type, rather than your cash account type.
 If you intend to trade stocks or options actively, you should refer to your Intraday Buying Power balance.
 This balance updates throughout the trading day to reflect trade executions, money movement into and out of the account, core cash, and buying power allocated to open orders.
-Click here to see the Balances page on Fidelity.com and read more about these values.
+Read more about these values on the balances page on Fidelity.com.

 Keep in mind that annual IRA contribution limits will put a cap on the amount you can deposit to your account to meet a day trade minimum equity call.
 If you are unable to meet a day trade minimum equity call, your day trade buying power will be restricted for 90 days.
 This means your account will be limited to closing transactions only (sell orders) in the margin account type.
 Buy orders in the cash account may be permitted, but will be subject to normal cash trading rules.
 To avoid such restrictions, it is important to be aware of the equity in your account and consider it before placing trades.